Microsoft Access Tips for Serious Users

 What's broken (new bugs)

 Like Access 95 (the first 32-bit version) and Access 2000 (the first JET 4 version), Access 2007 is a major revision.
-Inevitably, the initial release of this version buggy too.
-Service Pack 1 for Office 2000 addressed more than 300 bugs in Access alone.
+Inevitably, there were bugs in the initial release of this version too.

 All the engine-level bugs in previous versions have been carried into Access 2007 unfixed, so you can expect the same incorrect results in your queries.